Yoga for Ear Problems, Increase Hearing Power with Yoga

 The sense of hearing – The Ears

-Ears are the instruments of one of the five senses, windows, of the mind on the external world; the hearing sense.
+Ears are the instruments of one of the five senses, or indriyas in Samkhya philosophy, windows, of the mind on the external world; the hearing sense.
 The mind creates it’s image of the world around it based on the inputs received from the five senses.
 The five angles, inputs, from the same external world help with creating almost near to reality picture of it in the mind.
 Based on this picture as created, the mind understands, interacts, and takes actions in order to make the survival of the individual in the world possible.

 Ear receives the sound signals being generated in the environment around it, it converts them into electrical impulses, the language brain can understand, to be sent to the brain for interpretation.
 The inner and middle ear receive and transmit the sound signals to the inner ear where they are converted into nerve impulses and transmitted to the area of the brain, prefrontal cortex and the limbic system, where they are interpreted.